skuethe/grafana-oss-team-sync/README.md

 &nbsp;
 This tool is opinionated in a few ways, which result in special configuration requirements for it to work properly.
-See [Setup](#setup) below.
+See details [below](#opinionated-behaviour).

 <p align="right">( <a href="#top">Back to top</a> )</p>